 Dr. Thiede is trained in educational psychology and studies what students know about their own learning.
 He also studies how teachers judge student learning in the classroom.
 Thiede will present his research showing that learning improves when students and teachers accurately judge learning.

 Keith Thiede earned his Ph.D. in educational psychology from the University of Washington in 1994.
-He spent 12 years in Chicago as a faculty member at the University of Illinois at Chicago, and joined the faculty at Boise State University in 2006.
+He spent 12 years at the University of Illinois at Chicago and joined the faculty at Boise State University in 2006.
 Since coming to Boise State, he has brought in over $3 million dollars in research grants.
 Keith has published over 50 articles, and serves on the Editorial Board of three top journals in his field.
 He is currently a professor and associate dean in the College of Education.
 Keith’s primary area of research is metacognition and self-regulated learning (what students know about their own learning and how they use this information to guide their study).
 His recent research has also focused on teacher judgments (what teachers know about their students learning).

 Anthony Ellertson, Ph.D.